Who was Prophet Muhammad (peace be upon him)?

 His daughters lived during his lifetime:

 1. Zaynab: She was the eldest daughter of the Prophet ﷺ, born ten years before Prophethood, i.e. when the Prophet was 30 years old.
 Her husband initially refused to accept Islām, thereby delaying her migration to Madinah.
-However, in the 8th year of Hijrah, after her husband eventually accepted Islām, she migrated to Madinah, but passed away shortly after this.
-She was 31 years old.
+He was captured whilst fighting the Muslims in a battle and held captive.
+His wife Zaynab sent a necklace as his ransom, and he was freed by the Muslims with the understanding that he would allow his wife to migrate to Madinah.
+Upon his return to Makkah, he fulfilled his promise and the Prophet’s daughter Zaynab was reunited with her father.
+A few years later, her husband accepted Islām, and migrated to Madinah, once again reunited with his wife.
+Zaynab passed away during the lifetime of the Prophet; she was 31 years old.

 2. Ruqayyah: She was three years younger than her sister Zaynab.
 She was married to ‘Uthmān ibn ‘Affān after being divorced by her husband due to her accepting Islām.
 She migrated to Madinah but died very early on, during the Battle of Badr.
 She was only 22 years old.